List of Speed Grapher characters: Toshiki Mizunoguchi

 Toshiki Mizunoguchi (溝ノ口 敏輝, Mizunoguchi Toshiki) is a sadistic dentist and Euphoric user that can grow spider-like limbs armed with dental devices from his body and can even turn other parts of his body like his tongue into drills.
 He loves torturing his "patients" by inserting all of his limbs into their mouths and polishing their teeth slowly.

-Apparently, he removed Kagura's lower molars three years ago, but did it as slow as he possibly could so that he could see Kagura writhing in pain and even kept one of them as a "crown jewel" of sorts and carves it obsessively.
+Apparently, he removed Kagura's lower molars three years ago, but did it as slow as he possibly could so that he could see Kagura writhing in pain and even kept one of them as a "treasure" of sorts and carves it obsessively.
 He even requested that Kagura be sent to him for a monthly "cleaning" after retrieving her.
 Mizunoguchi died after Saiga blew his head off, his prized tooth laying beside the hand of his now lifeless body.

 He is voiced by Shiro Gō in the original Japanese version and by R Bruce Elliott in the English version.